 Historically, it has been characterized by industrial recruitment and major projects.
-Today, local community development goals are inclusive and bridge the economic, social and physical sectors of community.
+Today, local community development goals transcend the traditional economic, social and physical sectors of community.

 Here are some examples of local goals generating economic impact:

 - Provision of health care services

 - Access to education opportunities

 - Provision of recreational pursuits

 - Safe communities that are free of crime

 - Good quality, cost effective utilities

 - Opportunities for residents to work, or operate businesses

 - A support network for those who may be disabled

 - Communities protected from disaster by emergency services